 Different types of mentorship include:

-First-time mentees are probably a little unsure of what to expect, or indeed, how much they actually stand to gain from being mentored.
-Setting expectations not only gives the employee an idea of the effort you'll both be putting in, but also of how the mentorship could stand to benefit them.
+First-time mentees are probably a little unsure of what to expect.
+They might not even realise how much they actually stand to gain from being in a mentorship at work.
+Setting expectations gives the employee an idea of the effort you'll both be putting in.
+But it also of how the mentorship could stand to benefit them.

 New roles come with a learning curve.
+A big part of mentorship at work is adjusting to the mentee you have.
 After all, if mistakes didn't happen, employees wouldn't need mentoring in the first place.
-You need to get a good understanding of where your mentee is at so you can help them continue to develop with constructive feedback.
+You need to get a good understanding of where your mentee is at.
+Otherwise, you won't be able to help them continue to develop with constructive feedback.

 It's an adage so old it probably had to be translated into Latin from Proto-Germanic or something.
 But there's a kernel of wisdom in it that's worth bearing in mind for workplace mentorships too.
 If you're completely disinterested in your mentee's wellbeing and career progression, it's inevitably going to limit their engagement with your advice because you aren't empathising with them.

 The challenges of workplace mentorship